nattomi/ReportGenerator/README.md

-# OTULEA - performance report generator
+# Report Generator - performance report generator

+This library is used as a pdf report generator for the [otu.lea](http://otulea.uni-bremen.de/) project.
+Currently it is pretty much attached to the parent project but the same idea can be used just as well to generate pdf reports of other nature too.

-# for end users
+## for end users
-git clone git://github.com/nattomi/otulear.git
+git clone git://github.com/nattomi/ReportGenerator.git
-# for developers
+## for developers
-git clone git@github.com:nattomi/otulear.git
+git clone git@github.com:nattomi/ReportGenerator.git
-# to get the current stable release
+## to get the current stable release
 cd otulear
 git checkout tags/v.1.2.1

-# CHANGELOG
+## CHANGELOG

 v1.2.1
 ======